DataMindsEye/Global-superstore-project-1/README.md

 * Question 7
 a) Who are the most valuable customers, and what do they purchase?
+---

-# Data Sourcing
+## Data Sourcing

-# The datasets consist of three sheets:
+The datasets consist of three sheets:

 - Orders with 51,290 rows and 24 columns
 - People with 13 rows and 2 columns
 - Returns with 1173 and 3 columns
+---

-# Skills and Concepts Demonstrated
+## Skills and Concepts Demonstrated:
 ![](Power_BI_image.jpg)

+The following PowerBI features were incorporated:
 * Power Query
 * Data Modeling
 * Data Cleaning
+* Quick Measures
+* Page navigation
 * Data Visualization
 * DAX (Data Analysis Expression)

-# Modelling
+* Buttons and Toolips
+---

+## Modelling:

-# I employed a star schema for my data modeling approach
+I employed a star schema for my data modeling approach

 ![](Modelling_page.png)

-# visualization
+---

+## Visualizations:

-# The dashboard includes:
+The dashboard includes:

 - Home Page
   ![](cover_page.jpg)